Northeastern-Electric-Racing/Nero-2.0/README.md

 Go into Qt Creator once its downloaded and select Open Project

-Select the CmMakeLists.txt File to open
+Select the .pro File to open

 It Should generate the project